spraakbanken/multigec-2025/ack/en_eval.md

-Andrew Caines has been supported by Cambridge University Press \& Assessment.
+Andrew Caines has been supported by Cambridge University Press & Assessment.
+Thanks also to Christopher Bryant for discussion around the use of ERRANT cross-linguistically.